erikfransen1/bit11_traineeship/README.md

 The automation of the planned script will require running R scripts at the command line.
 This can be achieved with the command Rscript in bash.
 Passing on positional arguments at the commandline to the R functions inside the script is enabled by the optparse R package.
 Examples and code are in the folder **optparse**<br>
 The *sayHello.R* is a toy example from an R function to be ran at the command line.
 The scripts *display_file.R* and *example.R* were retrieved from optparse tutorials.
 The *printScatter.R* is a script that generates a simple scatterplot, but with the arguments from the plot() function (including adding a title, X and Y axis labels, adding a regression line, specifying th color,...) in R supplied via the optparse arguments.
 The script *parseVCF.R* is a script (still under construction) to parse a VCF file using optparse).<br>
 <br>
+### visualization of VCF files
+To obtain a quick overview of the INFO fields in an annotated VCF files, we explore efficient ways for visualization.
+Several packages are available, including the Bioconductor package plotVCF or vcfstats.
+This latter package plots specific metics of the VCF, with the possibility to customize the plots and focus on variants with certain filters.
+This latter is currently the package of choice, partly due to the outage of the server - it does not need to load the full VCF into the memory and allows working with large VCF files in the virtual box.<br>

 ## Development of code
 ### QC of VCF input file